edgedb/edgedb/docs/edgeql/with.rst

 .. code-block:: edgeql-repl

-  edgedb> with module schema
+  db> with module schema
-  ....... select ObjectType;
+  ... select ObjectType;

 This ``with module`` clause changes the default module to schema, so we can refer to ``schema::ObjectType`` (a built-in EdgeDB type) as simply